jmlastimoso/marphycolab-website/content/publication/journal-article-6-tilesii/index.md

 - "2"
 publishDate: '2019-01-01T00:00:00Z'
 slides:
-summary: '*Hydroclathrus stephanosorus* is synonymized to the enigmatic seaweed *Talarodictyon tilesii* and a new combined name *Hydroclathrus tilesii* is proposed.'
+summary: '*Hydroclathrus stephanosorus* is synonymized to *Talarodictyon tilesii* and a new combined name *Hydroclathrus tilesii* is proposed.'
 tags:
 - Seaweed biodiversity
 - Seaweed systematics